 - I came across this post about Pinterest groups on Facebook from For Profit Blogging.
 These groups help people get re-pins.
 I briefly joined one of the groups to test it out for the purpose of this post.
 It seems to be an easy way to get a little bit of activity on your pins.
-Since this isn’t organic activity, it doesn’t necessarily mean the people are actually interested in your blog.
-It helps get your pins seen by more people though, which could help.
+Since this isn’t an organic activity, it doesn’t necessarily mean the people are actually interested in your blog.
+It helps make sure your pins are seen by more people though, which could help.

 - Make sure to write a good description for your pins.
 When people search for a topic on Pinterest, it’s the descriptions that are filtered through for search results.
 So make sure all of your pins have keyword-rich and accurate descriptions!

 - Make sure that you pin a healthy amount of your content and other people’s content.
 Pinterest likes you better when you mix it up and aren’t always promoting only your own pins.
 I’ve seen people say that they pin 5 other blogger’s pins for every 1 of their own.
 I’ve seen some people say they pin 5 other people’s pins for every 10 of their own.
 I don’t think it really matters how specific you are, just make sure to mix it up.
-Since I use BoardBooster, mine are kind of random – but I always be sure to schedule pins from other blogs.
+Since I use BoardBooster, mine is kind of random – but I always am sure to schedule pins from other blogs.

 - Add social media sharing buttons to your blog posts so that people can easily pin them (and share them on other social media sites!)
 There are many plugins for this.
 I use AddThis share buttons, but if you just do a search you’ll find a lot of options!

-- Don’t just pin random things to random boards.
+- Don’t just pin random things on random boards.
 Make categorized boards so that every pin has a place and all of your boards make sense.
 And make sure that you pin good quality pins that don’t have broken links.

 - Arranging your boards in a certain way is great too.
-Some people arrange their boards by category, so that similar boards are next to each other.
-I arrange mine alphabetically; either way works.
+Some people arrange their boards by category so that similar boards are next to each other.
+I arrange mine alphabetically; either way, works.
 This just makes it easier for people to navigate and it makes things flow better.

 - Promoted pins help bloggers out a lot.
 I’ve never tried them yet, but I’ve only heard great things about them.
 Basically, you pay Pinterest to show your pins to your target audience; everyone says that it’s worth the money.
 I plan to try this out soon.

-Question: Do you have any tips to improve blog traffic with Pinterest?
+Do you have any tips to improve blog traffic with Pinterest?
 Leave a comment and let me know!